Healthdirect Free Australian health advice you can count on.

 What is Crohn’s disease?

-Crohn’s disease is an inflammatory bowel disease that causes painful swelling and redness (inflammation) inside the digestive tract.
-This can lead to symptoms such as abdominal pain and diarrhoea.
+Crohn’s disease is a type of inflammatory bowel disease.
+It causes swelling and inflammation (redness) inside your digestive tract.
+This can lead to symptoms such as abdominal (tummy) pain and diarrhoea.

 What are the symptoms of Crohn’s disease?